twilio/twilio-go/rest/api/v2010/docs/AccountsCallsUserDefinedMessageSubscriptionsApi.md

-Subscribe to User Defined Messages for a given call sid.
+Subscribe to User Defined Messages for a given Call SID.

 ### Path Parameters